HelloWorld-0101/Lost-and-Found-via-Yolov5/README.md

 # Lost-and-Found-via-Yolov5
 This is my preliminary video analysis.
 This code has a low recognition rate in multi-person scenarios and needs to be improved.
+To save time, I used the official training weight file, and then I could train the model myself if needed.

 # Frame Extraction
 In fact, video surveillance is more used to detect remnants in real scenes, and video streaming is based on pictures, so we need to design a detection algorithm for detecting remnants in pictures first.